afunnydev/tinysociety/content/articles/2022-12-11-9-portable-house-examples-to-get-you-inspired.md

 I don’t know about you, but I have a thing for tiny houses that are raised from the ground.

 LoftCube offers 360-degree windows which guarantee plenty of daylight and natural ventilation.
+To keep those expansive windows spotless and maintain their charm, you might consider [window cleaning services in Montreal](https://123entretien.com/en/) or any other city where you’ve set up your LoftCube.
 It’s incredibly stylish and versatile — you can use it as a beachside hotel lounge, home office, or even a small shop.

 ![](https://lh4.googleusercontent.com/9ovGbrXvCZrkIJUjfUD-VQgzXibHKX-q6JddQjFRWao7kclyp8ocsF94qyQAIkBuJRVL6pjyUHMR3ZjqsrZDpC0qM7siv5nxEqsNNhCPU-ZoELnwY3GC9ryUC7z78GwFp0eQ7TxFczYpXM7kS34gvZ2BXoza3gb0coigeXGPLvZXIBIJF1mbV_OimZA2xg)